If you are planning a trip to Rome and are wondering whether touring the Vatican Museums is something to consider, the simple answer is YES.

-8. Pay attention to the details
+8. Pay Attention to the details

 I am always amazed how people can fail to appreciate the little things around them.

-Look out the windows or through doors that are just opened just a crack.
+As you are touring the Vatican do look out the windows or through doors that are just opened just a crack.
 When the guards hush the visitors in the Sistine Chapel to keep their voices down, simply shut up and use your eyes instead.

 Pay attention to the curious things about the Vatican, the life behind the scenes and the unusual: check out the ATM which also speaks Latin, find the radio tower of the local station, gasp at the employee carpark in the Belvedere Courtyard.

-9. Don’t forget the other big attraction
+9. Don’t Forget the Other big Attraction

 This is the biggest church in the world, so after seeing the Vatican Museums which house some very confined spaces simply due to the fact that they were never intended to hold such big crowds, it is actually quite refreshing to end your visit in the light and airy space of this cathedral.